graycoreio/daffodil/libs/cart/guides/testing.md

 # Testing
-The cart module provides a testing package accessible at `@daffodil/cart/testing`.
+`@daffodil/cart` provides a testing package accessible at `@daffodil/cart/testing`.
 This package provides model factories, facade mocks, and driver mocks to facilitate unit testing.

 ## Example
 The following example demonstrates how to unit test a component using Daffodil model factories and the mock facade with the Jasmine testing framework and the `jasmine-marbles` library.